-Peet Limited and certain wholly-owned subsidiaries are parties to a deed of cross guarantee under which each company guarantees the debts of the other.
+Peet Limited and certain wholly-owned subsidiaries are parties to a deed of cross guarantee under which each 2016 of the closed group consisting of Peet Limited and its company guarantees the debts of the other.
 By entering into the deed, the wholly-owned entities have been relieved from the requirements to prepare a financial report and directors' report under Class Order 98/1418 (as amended) issued by the Australian Securities and Investments Commission.